BadIdeaException/setup-pi/docs/system-architecture.md

 This script sets up a collection of web services and related infrastructure, which are isolated from each other through the use of docker containers.
 The containers are able to talk to each other on a network bus called _intercontainer_.
 All relevant data is stored outside the container (i.e. on the host) in mounted subdirectories under `/var/vol`.

+## Intercontainer bus

+This is a simple docker network that serves as a bus for communication between containers.
+It backs both the gateway's distribution of incoming internet requests as well as communication between individual containers (for instance a web server talking to a database server).
+Host names are container names.
 ```
 +-------------+
 | Container 1 | ---+